Skip to content

 If yes, a single person discount of 25% will apply.

-Do you live with another adult (not a partner) who is in receipt of a low income?
+Are you a pensioner who lives with another adult (not a partner) who is in receipt of a low income?

 If yes, second adult rebate of up to 25% may apply.